Career Timeline of Lizzo: Major Achievements and Milestones

 In 2024, Lizzo endorsed Kamala Harris for the U.S. presidential election.

-On February 15, 2025, Lizzo began teasing a new project titled "LIRL" by sharing a video clip on social media, with a release date slated for February 28.
+On February 15, 2025, Lizzo started teasing a new project titled "LIRL" by sharing a video clip on social media, slated with a release date on February 28.

-On February 28, 2025, Lizzo released "Love in Real Life", the lead single from her upcoming fifth studio album.
+On February 28, 2025, Lizzo released the lead single off of her upcoming fifth studio album, titled "Love in Real Life".

 Loading Video...

-June 24, 2025: Announcement of "My Face Hurts from Smiling" Mixtape
+June 24, 2025: Sharing the Track Listing and Cover Art for "My Face Hurts from Smiling"

 On June 24, 2025, Lizzo shared the track listing and cover art for her third mixtape, My Face Hurts from Smiling, which was released on June 27 by Nice Life Recording Company and Atlantic Records.